andrea-mitridate/PTArcade/docs/inputs/model.md

 * [Names and prior distributions][priors] of the signal parameters.
-* Parametrized form of the signal, which can either be [stochastic][spectrum] (and parametrized via its power spectrum), or [deterministic][signal] (and parametrized as a timeseries).
+* Parametrized form of the signal, which can either be [stochastic][spectrum] (and parametrized via its power-spectrum), or [deterministic][signal] (and parametrized as a timeseries).

-In the following we will explain how these two quantities are defined in the model file.
+In the following, we will explain how these two quantities are defined in the model file.

   [priors]: #priors
   [spectrum]: #stochastic-signals
   [signal]: #deterministic-signals

 ## Priors
 The priors for the signal parameters are defined via the `parameters` dictionary.
-The keys of this dictionary must be strings, which will be used as names of the model parameters.
-The values of this dictionary are [enteprise Parameter][enterprise.signals.parameter.Parameter] objects created with a helper function [ptarcade.models_utils.prior][].
+The keys of this dictionary must be strings, which will be used as names for the model parameters.
+The values of this dictionary are [enterprise Parameter][enterprise.signals.parameter.Parameter] objects created with a helper function [ptarcade.models_utils.prior][].

-??? example "Priors example"
+??? example "Priors Example"
-    For example, the `parameters` dictionary of a model described by the parameters $a$ and $b$ which are common among all the pulsars will look like this for different choices of the priors:
+    The `parameters` dictionary of a model described by the parameters $a$ and $b$, which are common among all the pulsars, will look as follows for different choices of the priors:

     === "Uniform Priors"